Senja-P/Senja-P/README.md

 # <H1> **Hello, I’m Senja**

- I'm an aspiring Data Analyst with more than 10 years of experience in PMO (Programme Management Office) roles in fast-paced complex Agile and Waterfall IT programmes in London (UK).
+ I'm a  creative and innovative Data Analyst with more than 10 years of experience in PMO (Programme Management Office) roles in fast-paced complex Agile and Waterfall IT programmes in London (UK).
 I have completed a [Data Analytics certification course at Career Foundry](https://careerfoundry.com/en/courses/become-a-data-analyst/) in November 2021.
 In the Data Immersion course I learned to implement statistical methods in a business environment and use analytics tools and techniques; SQL databases, Python scripts, Excel and data visualizations in Tableau.

 Please find below the list of case studies.